-I really enjoyed getting the local experience, we had so much fun.
+I really enjoyed getting the local experience on our Porto tour, we had so much fun.
 Our guide, GB, was knowledgeable and very friendly.
 For €30 per person, I think you really get your money’s worth with Porto Walkers.
-We had so much food and wine, plus saw the city and some local spots, and made new friends.
+We had so much delicious Porto food and wine, plus saw the city and some local spots, and made new friends.
 I loved everything that I tried on my Porto food tour, but I think my favorite thing was probably the nata.
 I hope to do more Portugal food tours on future trips.
-For more pictures, check out the video.
+For more pictures, check out our video.

 Have you tried any Portuguese food?
 What has been your favorite?

 Expert Tips for Your Porto Food Tour